inmar/redis-py-cluster/README.md

 # redis-py-cluster

+# Deprecation Note

+This client was forked from https://github.com/Grokzen/redis-py-cluster and vendored for use with redis-py 3.0 when dpn_web_services upgrades to Python 3.
+The original project has released version 2.1.0, which is compatible with more recent versions of redis.
+As a result, this fork is obsolete.

+# Original README

 This client provides a client for redis cluster that was added in redis 3.0.

 This project is a port of `redis-rb-cluster` by antirez, with alot of added functionality.
 The original source can be found at https://github.com/antirez/redis-rb-cluster